ENCODE-DCC/encoded/README.md

 - Ubuntu 14.04

 ### **0. Xcode for Mac OS build tools**
-- Install [Xcode](https://developer.apple.com/xcode/) from the website or Mac App store because the local build will use some its compilation tools
+- Install [Xcode](https://developer.apple.com/xcode/) from the website or Mac App store because the local build will use some of Xcode's compilation tools.
 - Install the Xcode commandline tools (the commandline tools may need to be reinstalled after OS and Xcode updates)
   - `xcode-select --install`